Investigations concepts

 • Latest Dynatrace

-Understand essential concepts and key terms for the Security Investigator app.
+Understand essential concepts and key terms for Investigations Investigations.

-Once you create a case (in Security Investigator Security Investigator, select Add Case), you can build, rename, or delete it; switch between cases (all your changes are automatically saved); share it with others.
+Once you create an investigation (in Investigations Investigations, select Add Investigation), you can build, rename, or delete it; switch between investigations (all your changes are automatically saved); share it with others.

 You can create an unlimited number of investigation scenarios.

-You can create a maximum of 100 nodes per case.
+You can create a maximum of 100 nodes per investigation.

-The maximum size of a case is 1 GB.
+The maximum size of an investigation is 1 GB.

-• You can check the number of nodes and size of a case on the Security Investigator Security Investigator home page.
-Each case card contains information about the case size and number of queries.
+• You can check the number of nodes and size of an investigation on the Investigations Investigations home page.
+Each investigation card contains information about the investigation size and number of queries.

 Query tree